 Now there is one other F-head engine we need to touch upon, the very curious case of the Rover engine.
 It’s a perfect example of the British eccentric era, combining creative engineering with certain overly-complex and expensive solutions that had no future in an increasingly pragmatic world.

 The intake valve is overhead, where it can be large.
 But the exhaust is canted at an odd angle, sticking out the side of the block and necessitating a complex casting and valve train.
-But the result is close to hemispherical, and the exhaust port’s pathway is delightfully unencumbered , unlike in the traditional F-head’s tortured ports.
+But the result is close to a hemi/pent-roof cylinder head, and the exhaust port’s pathway is delightfully unencumbered , unlike in the traditional F-head’s tortured ports.

 The Rover engine was built from 1948 until the late seventies, and powered such handsome and delightful cars like the Rover P5 (above), the executive and government vehicle of choice, depending on one’s very carefully defined class level, automotive and otherwise.
 The final Rover 3.o six was eventually replaced by the Buick-derived 3.5 L aluminum V8.
 Detroit pragmatism triumphs again.